-Jersey City historian Owen Grundy describes the area in the early 19th century as “largely settled by German families, who were farmers and fisherman at a time when oyster beds abounded in New York Bay” (39).
+Jersey City historian Owen Grundy describes the area in the early 19th century as “largely settled by German families, who were farmers and fishermen at a time when oyster beds abounded in New York Bay” (39).
 Possibly, these early immigrants found a niche among the descendants of the Dutch colonists with whom they may have shared a similar way of life.
 In any case, the rapidly growing population of New York City generated a strong demand for the fresh and easily marketable agricultural produce of surrounding farming communities in places like Celeryville.

 Changing Political Association and Independent Status

 The period between 1804 and 1869 was a time of fragmentation as new urban settlements broke away from the older agricultural community.
-Old Jersey City (Paulus Hook) became independent in 1838, Hudson City was formed in 1855 while the settlements of Bergen Square, Communipaw, present-day Lafayette, Claremont and Greenville were re-chartered by the state as a new Town of Bergen.
+Old Jersey City (Paulus Hook) became independent in 1838.
+Hudson City was formed in 1855.
+The settlements of Bergen Square, Communipaw, present-day Lafayette, Claremont, and Greenville were re-chartered by the state as a new Town of Bergen.
 It had a population of 4,972.
-The town, under a council of five members, however, had little authority hindering growth and future development, and West Hoboken and Union Township (now known as Union City and West New York) along with Bayonne became separate towns in 1861.
-Nearby Bayonne Township, on the other hand, moved to the next level and was incorporated as the City of Bayonne in 1869.
+The town, under a council of five members, however, had little authority hindering growth and future development.
+West Hoboken and Union Township (now known as Union City and West New York) and Bayonne became separate towns in 1861.
+Bayonne Township moved to the next level and was incorporated as the City of Bayonne in 1869.

 Grundy, J. Owen.
 The History of Jersey City, 1609-1976.
 Jersey City, NJ: Progress Printing Co., Inc. 1976.